imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 -   {% include key key='Left-Click' %} on a spot or link to set the selection with this spot or link.
 The selection is cleared before.
 -   {% include key key='Left-Click' %} outside a spot to clear the selection.
 -   {% include key keys='Shift|Left-Click' %} on a spot or link to add or remove this spot or link to the selection.
--   {% include key key='Mousedrag' %} to select multiple spots and links in a selection box.
+-   {% include key key='Left Drag' %} to select multiple spots and links in a selection box.
 Hold {% include key key='Shift' %} to add them to the current selection.

 Adding to this, several items in the {% include key key='Right-click' %} popup menu help selecting part of tracks.
 If you {% include key key='Right-click' %} on a spot or {% include key key='Right-click' %} outside a spot with a non-empty selection, you can: